Temerold/DailyTwitterQuote/README.md

 3. Register a Twitter acount at https://twitter.com and apply for a Twitter developer account at https://developer.twitter.com/apply-for-access.
 4. Create a Twitter API project and then an app, in the same project, at https://developer.twitter.com/portal/dashboard.
 5. Now, obtain your API key, API secret, access token, and access secret, by going to the app's "Keys and tokens" tab ([https://developer.twitter.com/portal/projects/<project_id>/apps/<app_id>/keys](https://developer.twitter.com/portal/projects/<project_id>/apps/<app_id>/keys)).
 Insert them into the [`auth.yml`](auth.yml) file.
 6. Create (preferably) a .txt file containing all the quotes you want to use.
-If you leave it empty, it defaults to my [website's](https://temerold.se/) quote file (https://temerold.se/wp-content/themes/poseidon/quotes.txt).
+If you don't, it defaults to my [website's](https://temerold.se/) quote file (https://temerold.se/wp-content/themes/poseidon/quotes.txt).
 7. Create a Python 3.x file and import the [`DailyTwitterQuote.py`](DailyTwitterQuote.py) file using:

        import DailyTwitterQuote